-Due to the rapid growth of the startup scene in Malaysia, we have been receiving plenty of queries from foreigners who wish to set-up shop here or local startups whom wish to bring in foreigner as Co-Founder.
+Due to the rapid growth of the startup scene in Malaysia, we have been receiving plenty of queries from foreigners who wish to set-up shop here or local startups who wish to bring in foreigner as Co-Founder.

-The reason for this article is that we had plenty of incident where Foreigners have set-up a Private Limited Company first (with another Company Secretary) only to realise they cannot operate their business.
+The reason for this article is that we had plenty of incidents where Foreigners have set-up a Private Limited Company first (with another Company Secretary) only to realise they cannot operate their business.
 In such situation here are some of the issues you need to consider:

 1) SETTING-UP PRIVATE LIMITED COMPANY

 When you want to set-up your Private Limited Company (Sendirian Berhad/Sdn.
 Bhd.) there is no requirement for minimum paid-up capital.
 Yes, you heard me right… foreigners can create a RM2.00 Company.

 (a) If you have read our article on the minimum requirement to set up a Private Limited Company, you will know that you need a minimum of 1 Director.
 For Foreigner the requirement is that the Directors must be a resident or have a primary place of residence in Malaysia.
 The law however does not say you need a working visa, PR status or etc to be a Director.
 So all you need to show is you have a local correspondence address.

 (b) Here is where it gets a bit tricky, yes you can register as a Director but when performing your duties as a Director, the law will deem that you are working and thus you will need a working visa, business card or etc (read more about your options here or PM me so I can introduce you to service providers that may help)

 Implication for performing duties as Director without proper documents:

 a) Fine of not more than RM10,000 and/or Imprisonment not more than 5 years and/or whipping;

 b) Banks will refuse to set-up bank accounts for you (unless you have good relationship with them, depends on your luck) – Can’t run a business without a bank account; and/or